stedmanrh/portfolio/about/index.md

 layout: about
 title: "About"
 permalink: /about/
 about: Stedman Halliday is a designer based in Southern California.
-He'll graduate from [California Institute of the Arts](http://calarts.edu){:target="_blank"} in May 2016 with a Bachelor of Fine Arts in Graphic Design and a minor in Digital Arts.
-His [projects](/) involve creative direction, design, and development across multiple media, with a focus on identity systems and web media.
-He enjoys working in both team and freelance settings to create work that charts a diverse set of interests and social missions (from culture, to education, to clean energy).
+His [projects](/) and work involve creative direction, design, and development across multiple media, with a focus on identity systems and web media.
+He enjoys working in both team and freelance settings to create thoughtful work that charts a diverse set of interests and social missions (from culture, to education, to clean energy).
+Stedman is currently finishing a Bachelor of Fine Arts in Graphic Design and a minor in Digital Arts at [California Institute of the Arts](http://calarts.edu){:target="_blank"} and working with an amazingly talented team at [Kadenze](http://kadenze.com){:target="_blank"}.
 resume: /about/halliday-resume.pdf
 accolades:
     -   name: AIGA Tomoko-Miho Award